Digital Marketing Agency | SEO, Paid Social & PPC

 • High-Quality Content

-The initial phase of the ranking process involves comprehending the user’s query.
-The subsequent step entails aligning the query with the content found on a web page.
+The first stage of ranking is to understand the user’s query.
+The second step involves matching the query to the content on a webpage.

-According to the information found in Google’s “How Search Works,” their systems scrutinize the content to determine whether it contains information that may be pertinent to the user’s search intent.
-Provided that your website is technically proficient to be crawled and rendered, the paramount ranking factor remains high-quality content.
+According to what was provided in Google’s “How Search Works,” their systems analyze the content to see whether it contains information that may be relevant for the user’s intent.
+If your website is technically fit to be crawled and rendered, then the quality of your content will make it rank in the SERP, as this remains the top ranking factor.

 Gary Illyes of Google succinctly encapsulates this concept, stating that ranking is virtually impossible without content.
 If there are no words on the page, you won’t achieve a favourable ranking.
 The top two or three ranking factors may vary for each website.